stemoutreach/Intro-to-Physical-Computing-with-Raspberry-Pi/Session2_RPi3_InputsOutputs.md

     sleep(1)
 ```

-#### Option B: DC Motor
+#### DC Motor
-- If motor driver available (like L298N or motor HAT)
+- Use only if driver or motor HAT is available
-- Show on/off or directional movement if possible

 ---

-### 5. Explore & Build (15 min)
+### 6. Explore & Build (15 min)
-- Encourage combinations: button + PWM, button-controlled servo, etc.
+- Mix & match: button + PWM, functions + motors, etc.
-- Let students pick what they want to try
+- Let students try ideas and share outcomes
-- Help troubleshoot and spark ideas

 ---